This page is very much a work in progress.

 Fortunately, many smart and supportive people have stepped up to provide information and links to resources for student facing these challenges.
 On this page, I’ll link to the ones I know about in hopes that it might be of some use.

-First, if you’re in college, it’s likely that there’s a student disability resource center somewhere on your campus, where you’ll find people who are trained to help with a huge variety of problems.
+In addition, if you’re in college, there’s likely a student disability resource center somewhere on your campus, where you’ll find people who are trained to help with a huge variety of problems.

 Onto the list: